 Flame Imp – The highest stats for a one-drop with the lowest downside available to you, it’s a must-keep in every matchup.
 However, keep in mind that a Backstab can really ruin your day against Rogues, therefore consider keeping an additional one-drop or two in your starting hand in these matchups.

-Scarab Egg – Most of your synergies revolve around popping this bad boy in some capacity, therefore you should keep it even when going first.
+Scarab Egg – Many of your synergies revolve around popping this bad boy in some capacity, therefore you should keep it even when going first.
 You will easily recoup the tempo loss.

-EVIL Genius – Beyond the egg, any 1/1 token is a juicy target for consumption and the lackeys are fantastic tempo options early on.
+EVIL Genius – Beyond the egg, any token or small minion is a juicy target for consumption and the lackeys are fantastic tempo options early on.

 Magic Carpet – For a deck that lives and dies based on its board control, Rush is basically as good as Charge.
 If you’re ahead, it gives you a welcome attack buff – and if you’re behind, it’s your one lifeline to fight back.